pydata/pydata-sphinx-theme/docs/user_guide/configuring.rst

        "navbar_end": ["navbar-icon-links.html", "search-field.html"]
    }

 .. note::

-   By default the search bar is positioned in the sidebar since this is more suitable for large navigation bars.
+   By default the search bar is placed in the sidebar.
+If you wish to move it to the navbar, explicitly define a list of sidebar templates in `html_sidebars` and omit the `search-field.html` entry.

 Configure the search bar text
 =============================